hibs28/Mini-API-Testing-Project/README.md

-# Random Generator Template
+# Mini API Testing Project
 ## Description
-This project is to retrieve a random number of data to test from an API.
-This template can be used with other APIs if they have a random generator.
+This project is to test data that is retrieved from the Open Weather API (Application Programming Interface) and compare it to a JSON file which has all the cities in the world.
+This checks to see if it has passed or failed.

 ### Languages used
 * Ruby